Cardiacman13/Architect/.github/ISSUE_TEMPLATE/bug_report.md

 ## Actual Behavior
 [Explain what actually happened.]

-## Screenshots
+## Screenshots/Logs
-[If applicable, add screenshots to help illustrate the problem.]
+[If applicable, add screenshots to help illustrate the problem.
+You can also add logs from the script, located at the root of the script directory.]

 ## System Information
 - Operating System: [e.g., `Arch Linux`]